raksonibs/badcomics/readme.md

   - side of calendar so can switch to different days with those parameters, and also so can change the parameters (like angular, so with two way data binding) [FOR MVP NO NEED FOR THIS FEATURE, JUST BUILD THE ABOVE, THEN TRY AGAIN FOR THOSE WHO NEED TO LOOK FOR DIFFERENT THINGS]
   - obvious problem is if no events for that date on that category, which happens.
 Can solve by offering the cascade thing.
 Basically events that are also on that date but may not fit your category but fit the price (because categorizing is hard)
   - because do not know which events are duplicates, and because places like cityhall list multiple entries that take place on different days but are the same as different events it would take a lot fo manage this problem.
 The best solution is to once get selection, parse that data to make sure they are not similiar.

+  - work on stripe, phonegap, deploy on citiesamuse.me
+  - wheretoobee will be stripe implementation of this
+  - what about users?
+  - want to add the usage of the chart and live change of data attributes to get event selection. react?